-The Nominating and Governance Committee is responsible for overseeing Algoma's ESG initiatives.
+The Nominating and Governance Committee is responsible for overseeing Algoma's ESG initiatives and coordinating with other committees of the Board regarding administering the Company's ESG program.
 In this capacity, the Nominating and Governance Committee oversees and review with management and the Board the emerging ESG issues affecting the Company, reviews and discusses with management the Company's overall ESG strategy, and reviews and monitors key enterprise-wide ESG metrics, targets, key performance indicators and related goals and the progress towards achieving targets and benchmarks.
-In Fiscal 2022, Algoma announced that it had commenced construction on the EAF project, which will allow Algoma to transition to electric arc steelmaking.
-The EAF transformation is projected to deliver three million tonnes of annual CO2 reduction, and is expected to dramatically shrink Algoma's environmental footprint.